Hardik44/FB-Album-Downloader/README.md

 # FB-Album-Downloader
 This is simple php website from where you can download your Facebook albums or upload to google drive at one click.
+You can select and upload photos into drive location.

 ### Below are the libraries used in this project:
 ```